 What is it: This is the prime spot to peep desert plants and learn about the area’s landscape.

-Why go: To take a flashlight tour, a group tour of self-paced trails where attendees are armed with flashlights to see and hear what dwells in the desert after dark.
+Why go: Not only is this 140-acre garden have a spectacular vista but it's also the sunny home of an extraordinary amount of living creatures – you've just got to know how to spot them.
+Spend some time visiting here and you can expect to take a flashlight tour, a group tour of self-paced trails where attendees are armed with flashlights to see and hear what dwells in the desert after dark.

 Why go: Because you absolutely must eat these grilled, beefy hot dogs wrapped in bacon.
 Oh, they’re topped with pinto beans, cheese, onions, tomatoes and mayo.
 They’re as sloppy as they are delicious and they are well worth the mess.

 What is it: A four-story castle, viewable from the freeway, that stands out like a beacon amidst the desert landscape.
 Make sure to schedule a tour.

 Why go: Once you catch sight of this interesting structure, you’ll want to tour it right away, which is the only way to see the inside of the 5,000-square-foot landmark.
 As you make your way through, learn about the three different families responsible for this feat of architecture coming to fruition.

 What is it: One of downtown’s best spots for live music and fun events is actually below street level.
 Adding to the intrigue is the fact that you’ll have to enter the premise from a back-alley door.

 Why go: On most nights of the week, this is where to find the coolest bands playing all sorts of genres, from punk and garage to indie rock and honkytonk.
 On non-music nights, there’s plenty to do, from trivia competitions to comedy.
 You can also just hang out in the Rose Room, chatting and sipping drinks with pals.